-MUST Cherokee is a local organization that is committed to providing services and assistance to individuals and families who are facing an emergency and will also help them get back on their feet over the long term.
+MUST Cherokee is a local organization that is committed to providing services and assistance to individuals or families who are facing an emergency.
+The agency will also help them get back on their feet over the long term.
 They have several ways for people to get help with paying their bills.

 There are offices and service centers located in Canton, Cherokee, Marietta, and Smyrna that provide free food, clothing, employment assistance, financial aid, education, interview training, assessment and referral services, to individuals and families in crisis.

 MUST offices are located in Canton, GA at 141-B W. Marietta St. and in Marietta, GA at 1407 Cobb Parkway.
 Phone 770-427-9862, or read more MUST programs.